ericwq/nvide/README.md

 ```

 - `ROOT_PWD` is the root password.
-- `USER_PWD` is the `ide` password.
+- `USER_PWD` is the `ide` user password.
 - `SSH_PUB_KEY` is the public key from the client(SSH) side.
-Make sure your `~/.ssh/id_rsa.pub` file exist.

-Please NOTE: the SSH image only accept the public key login, user/passwd is not supported.
+Make sure your `~/.ssh/id_rsa.pub` file exist in your SSH client side.
+If it doesn't, use `% ssh_keygen` command to generate it in your SSH client side.
+Please NOTE: the SSH image only accept the public key login, user/password is not supported.
 Use the following command to start the SSH container.

 ```sh
 % docker run -d -p 22:22 -h nvide-ssh --env TZ=Asia/Shanghai --name nvide-ssh \